-Service providers have two main jobs in my mind.
-Pleasing the customer and performing the best possible service.
-A key element to doing these two jobs well is solid communication skills – the ability to communicate your service (what can be expected, not overselling, etc.) and communicate with the client so they are well informed throughout the time period where the service is taking place.
+Service providers have two main jobs in my mind: pleasing the customer and performing the best possible service.
+A key element to doing these two jobs well is solid communication skills – the ability to communicate your service (what can be expected, not overselling, etc.) and communicate effectively with the client so they are well informed throughout the period where the service is taking place.

 It does become a major disappointment when you pay for a job to be done and the most basic principles of good business are ignored or not held as a priority.